isomerpages/cris-scri-symposium/index.md

 ---
 layout: homepage
 title: SCRI Clinical Trials Symposium
-description: "The SCRI Clinical Trials Symposium 2024 is themed “The Promise of Clinical Trials: Transforming Tomorrow’s Health” and brings together clinicians, researchers, academics, and industry experts in clinical research from around the world.
-The Symposium will offer an excellent opportunity for knowledge exchange and networking, share practical insights of how clinical trials improve patients’ lives and contribute towards positive health and economic outcomes in Singapore and beyond."
+description: The SCRI Clinical Trials Symposium 2026 is back - bolder, bigger, and more future-focused than ever.
+Set in the heart of Singapore’s thriving research ecosystem, this flagship event brings together the brightest minds in global clinical research for two power-packed days of visionary thinking and transformative collaboration.
 image: /images/At_A_Glance_05.png
 permalink: /
 notification: ""